 One advantage of the TN is that it is very simple and quick.
 The department must first verify the position is on the list ofTN Qualifying Professions on the last page of this instruction sheet.
-A letter of support should then be completed and forwarded to the foreign national (see sample attached).
+A letter of support should then be completed and signed by the Hiring Department and forwarded to the foreign national.

 How long can I sponsor the TN for?

-The TN is issued in one-year increments.
+The TN is issued in up to three-year increments.
 There is no limit to the number of extensions possible, however, it is not recommended to use this status for a long term as the foreign national's intent not to immigrate may be brought into question.

 What is involved in the application process?